-Install block-up limit components and connect electric cables from block-up limit switches and wind speed transmitters to proper receptacles on boom and jib node controllers.
+Install block-up limit components and connect electric cables from block-up limit switches to proper receptacles on boom and jib node controllers.
 See Figure 4-24 and Boom Wiring and Limits Electrical Drawing at the end of this section.